flathub-infra/flatpak-builder-lint/README.md

   --exceptions
                         Skip warnings or errors added to exceptions.
-                        Exceptions must be submitted to Flathub --appid APPID         Override the app ID
+                        Exceptions must be submitted to Flathub --user-exceptions USER_EXCEPTIONS
+                        Path to a JSON file with exceptions --appid APPID         Override the app ID
   --cwd                 Override the path parameter with current working directory --ref REF             Override the primary ref detection